kowu0/kowu0/README.md

 # 💫 About Me:
-🌱 I’m currently learning C# and Vue.js to develop skills needed to make RESTful API Web Applications.
+🌱 I’m currently learning C# and js (react) to develop skills needed to make RESTful API Web Applications.
 I also try to broaden programming horizons.<br>

 ## 🌐 Socials: